Hamilton poster

 The inciting incident occurs at 16 minutes when The Declaration of Independence is signed and war begins.
 "History has its eyes on you" - Washington tells Hamilton the stakes are now life and death.
 The theoretical becomes real..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This shows the protagonist's commitment to Hamilton makes an active choice to fight for his command at Yorktown, defying Washington's initial refusal.
+This reveals the protagonist's commitment to Hamilton makes an active choice to fight for his command at Yorktown, defying Washington's initial refusal.
 "Immigrants, we get the job done."
 He will lead troops into battle and help win the war on his own terms., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Significantly, this crucial beat The Reynolds Pamphlet - Hamilton publishes details of his affair to save his political reputation, destroying his marriage and family in the process.
+Notably, this crucial beat The Reynolds Pamphlet - Hamilton publishes details of his affair to save his political reputation, destroying his marriage and family in the process.
 False victory: he saved his career but lost what mattered.
 "I may have mortally wounded my prospects, but my papers are orderly."., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 106 minutes (66% through) represents the emotional nadir.
 Here, Philip Hamilton is killed in a duel defending his father's honor.
 "Whiff of death" literalized - Hamilton's obsession with legacy has killed his son.
-"Stay Alive (Reprise)" - Hamilton loses everything that truly mattered., shows the protagonist at their lowest point.
+"Stay Alive (Reprise)" - Hamilton loses everything that truly mattered., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 71% of the runtime.
 The election of 1800 deadlocks between Burr and Jefferson.
 Hamilton realizes his true legacy isn't control - it's principle.
 He endorses Jefferson over Burr because "Jefferson has beliefs, Burr has none."
 This synthesis of wisdom and action seals his fate but defines his character., demonstrating the transformation achieved throughout the journey.